jpalardy/enablr/README.md

 ## enablr

-enablr is an [R](https://www.r-project.org) package with R functions that I use.
+enablr is an [R](https://www.r-project.org) package with functions that are useful to me.

 ### Installation